 : One day you will listen to the cry of slaves.
 Baka

 : This is not that day, Joshua.

 : You hold your tongue almost as well as I hold my temper.
 It's a pity to kill so strong a stonecutter.
 Moses

 : [Moses caught Baka's whip, pulled it, and turned Baka around

 ] Death will bring death, Baka!
 Baka

-: One who asks, what right you have to kill any slave?
+: One who asks what right you have to kill a slave.
 Baka

-: The right to kill you, or any other slave.
+: The right of a master to kill you or any slave.
 Moses

 [Moses then caught and used Baka's whip, choking Baka to death